New Flood Zone Information Maps

 The new flood maps will help community officials and citizens be better prepared for flood-related disasters by providing an official depiction of flood hazards for Fort Lauderdale and the rest of Broward County.

 Following its review, FEMA updated local flood zones on area flood maps.
-The proposed flood zones will go into effect on August 18, 2014.
+The new FIRMs went into effect on August 18, 2014.

 - determine flood insurance purchase requirements;